bagnalla/solver-aided-stpa/README.md

-:warning: The code here is *not* released under an open source license.
-Contact [abagnalla@gmail.com](mailto:abagnalla@gmail.com) to request permission to use it. :warning:
+:warning: Contact [abagnalla@gmail.com](mailto:abagnalla@gmail.com) to request permission to use this code for commercial purposes. :warning:

 This is a proof-of-concept SMT-based verification system (currently using a [yices2](https://yices.csl.sri.com/) backend) for